 It's crucial to develop a toolkit consisting of your deliverables.
 Workflow and systems evolve over time, but starting this toolkit from day one is wise.
 When I went to give my first big proposal, it took me days to develop the proposal.
 I did not get the job and felt frustrated that I spent so much time organizing the proposal, figuring out fees, etc. Then I realized I was developing my systems and that each proposal would be more effortless and refined.

 My proposals and contracts are constantly developing - even 6 years later, I made edits to my agreements yesterday!

 But now, I have a great template that I can send out easily with a few modifications rather than it taking days to organize.
 So remember, these things come with time, and each deliverable you work on for a client becomes a template for the next one.

 Spread the word

 Start telling anyone and everyone what you’re doing.
 Get it out there.
 You never know what aunt’s cousin’s neighbor is looking to start a remodel.
 That’s how you can get your foot in the door.
 Don’t be afraid of starting.
 Everyone has a first project.
 Every successful architect had to start somewhere.

 Now some last words of wisdom:

 Do not compare your business to others who have been in business for years.

 It’s easy to do, but it is detrimental to your success.
-Use businesses that you respect as a goal and case study, but not as a comparison.
-Someone who has been in business for years has put in countless hours behind the scenes getting to where they are.
+Use businesses you respect as a goal and case study, but not as a comparison.
+Someone who has been in business for years has spent countless hours behind the scenes getting to where they are.
 Know that slow growth is sustainable.
 You will one day be the business leader that others look up to and wonder how you got to where you are.